shanky1409/calculator-behaviour/subtraction.md

-# Addition
+# Subtraction

-## Scenario: Addition of two positive number
+## Scenario: Subtraction of two positive number

   Given that I turn on the calculator

   When I type in "positive number"
-  And I press "plus"
+  And I press "minus"
   And I type in "positive number"
   And I press "equals"

-  Then I see the "added number" as the result
+  Then I see the "subtracted number" as the result

-## Scenario: Addition of two negative number
+## Scenario: Subtraction of two negative number

   Given that I turn on the calculator

   When I type in "negative number"
-  And I press "plus"
+  And I press "minus"
   And I type in "negative number"
   And I press "equals"

-  Then I see the "added number" as the result
+  Then I see the "subtracted number" as the result

-## Scenario: Addition of two fraction number
+## Scenario: Subtraction of two fraction number

   Given that I turn on the calculator

   When I type in "fraction number"
-  And I press "plus"
+  And I press "minus"
   And I type in "fraction number"
   And I press "equals"

-  Then I see the "added number in fraction" as the result
+  Then I see the "subtracted number in fraction" as the result

-## Scenario: Addition of two decimal number
+## Scenario: Subtraction of two decimal number

   Given that I turn on the calculator

   When I type in "decimal number"
-  And I press "plus"
+  And I press "minus"
   And I type in "decimal number"
   And I press "equals"

-  Then I see the "added number with precision up to 2 digits" as the result
+  Then I see, "subtracted number with precision up to 2 digits" as the result

-## Scenario: Addition of positive and negative number
+## Scenario: Subtraction of positive and negative number

   Given that I turn on the calculator

   When I type in "positive number"
-  And I press "plus"
+  And I press "minus"
   And I type in "negative number"
   And I press "equals"

-  Then I see the "added number" as the result
+  Then I see the "subtracted number" as the result

 ## Scenario: Typing operators more than once

   Given that I turn on the calculator

   When I type in "positive/negative number"
-  And I press "plus twice"
+  And I press "minus twice"
   And I type in "positive/negative number"
   And I press "equals"

   Then consider only the last operator

-## Scenario: Addition is symmetric
+## Scenario: Subtraction is not symmetric

   Given that I turn on the calculator

-  When I type a unique "positive/negative number(A)" And I press "plus"
+  When I type a unique "positive/negative number(A)" And I press "minus"
   And I type in another unique "positive/negative number(B)" And I press "equals"

-  Then the number is equal to "(B + A)"
+  Then the number is not equal to "(B - A)"

-## Scenario: Addition of Identity operation
+## Scenario: Subtraction of Identity operation

   Given that I turn on the calculator

   When I type in "0"
-  And I press "plus"
+  And I press "minus"
   And I type in "positive/negative number"
   And I press "equals"

-  Then I see that "positive/negative number" as the result
+  Then I see that "negative/positive number" as the result